NotANewt/express_note_taker/README.md

 - Problem(s) the app solves: The user not having a place to organize their thoughts and keep track of tasks they need to complete.
 - Languages used: HTML, CSS, JavaScript
 - Brief description: A note-taking application where the user can write new notes, save notes, view existing notes, and delete notes.
+- Notes: This application's front end was provided.
+I built the back end, connected the two, and deployed the entire application to Heroku.

 ## Table of Contents